AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Duration:**     :: Concentration, up to 1 minute Squirming, ebony tentacles fill a 20-foot square on ground that you can see within range.
 For the duration, these tentacles turn the ground in that area into Difficult Terrain.

 Each creature in that area makes a Strength Saving Throw.
-On a failed save, it takes 3d6 Bludgeoning damage, and it has the Restrained condition until the spell ends or they leave the area.
+On a failed save, it takes 3d6 Bludgeoning damage, and it has the Restrained Condition until the spell ends or they leave the area.
 A creature also makes that save if it enters the area or ends it turn there.
-A creatue makes this save even if they are already Restrained by the spell, taking the Bludgeoning damage again on a failed save or ending the condition on a successful save.
+A creature makes this save even if they are already Restrained by the spell, taking the Bludgeoning damage again on a failed save or ending the Condition on a successful save.
 A creature makes that save only once per turn.

 :